semanticinsight/autobricks/docs/index.md

 - [Azure Service Principal](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/aad/)
 - [Azure Service Principal over the Management End Point](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/aad/)

-This library supports all by simply setting the following environment variables as required for each method:
+This library supports all by simply setting the following environment variables as required for each method.
+The AUTH_TYPE sets the authorisation mode and therefore what configuration to expect.
+Ensure that sensitive values are managed using secret redaction e.g. key vault or some other method.

 | Variable              | User PAT | SP                  | SP on Mgmt Endpoint               |
 |-----------------------|----------|---------------------|-----------------------------------|